Our organisation

 - the equal importance of artistic and social aspirations

-- the particular contribution people in communities make to the process, in partnership with Heads Together
+- the particular contribution people in communities make to the process,

 - the need to understand the importance of the political, social, cultural and economic context within which we work